 • Segmentation: luxury, performance, eco-friendly, inclusive, shaping, maternity, competitive swimming, beach lifestyle…

 • Targeting: choose 1–2 main segments, no more (e.g., “urban young women aged 25–35, sensitive to eco-responsibility and active on Instagram”).
-Validate this choice with data: surveys, newsletter pre-registrations, waiting lists.
+Validate this choice with data: surveys, newsletter pre-registrations, waiting lists, sales page tests.

 • Positioning: define a clear positioning statement, such as:

-“Brand X is an eco-comfort swimwear line, designed for active women who want to feel supported without compromising on style.”
+“Brand X is a certified eco-comfort swimwear line, designed for active women who want to feel supported without compromising on style or manufacturing transparency.”

 You can rely on: